2024 Chinese Grand Prix: Race report

 The safety car was called in on lap 26.
 During the restart, Alonso locked up into turn 14, creating a concertina effect which culminated into Lance Stroll hitting the rear of Ricciardo's car, pitching it upward from the impact and pushing it into the McLaren of Oscar Piastri.
 Both Ricciardo and Piastri suffered major damage to their diffusers, with the former being forced to retire a few laps later.
 Piastri carried on but with reduced performance.
 Stroll was given a ten-second penalty and two penalty points by the steward.
 In an interview following the race, Ricciardo, who had a chance to score his first points of the season, revealed that he was displeased with the crash, criticising Stroll's lack of responsibility regarding the incident.
 After the restart, RB's Yuki Tsunoda was sent into a spin by Kevin Magnussen in turn 6.
 Tsunoda suffered terminal rear-right damage and retired on the spot, and marshals also had trouble moving the car.
 Magnussen continued and completed the race at 15th place, but was demoted to 16th after being given a 10-second penalty for causing the collision Stewards investigated a safety car infringement involving Sargeant and Hülkenberg, penalising the former with a ten-second penalty.

 The two incidents facilitated a second safety car period, with drivers opting to change their tyres once more; Alonso took the soft tyres over hards, so he had to stop once again later on to swap to mediums.
 Ricciardo overtook Nico Hülkenberg during this safety car period; stewards imposed a ten-second penalty for Ricciardo, turned into a three-place grid drop as he could not serve the penalty, in the following Miami Grand Prix.
 The safety car period ended on lap 31, with Verstappen leading the race ahead of Norris and Charles Leclerc of Ferrari.
 During this period, Alonso's car snapped at the final straight, but swiftly recovered to gain DRS, and Stroll and Magnussen, who both had ten-second penalties, had a brief battle for sixteenth.
 Stroll won the battle after he passed Magnussen on the first two turns.
 Meanwhile, Zhou and Gasly battled against Sargeant, with Gasly displeased with Sargeant's defence.
 Zhou passed Magnussen to finish fourteenth in his first home race and received a celebratory parking spot in his honour after he finished.

 The race was won by Max Verstappen of Red Bull Racing, with Lando Norris behind him and Verstappen's teammate Sergio Pérez completing the podium.
 Fernando Alonso achieved the fastest lap of the race.
+The result saw Verstappen extend his lead in the World Drivers' Championship to 25 points over Pérez.
+Charles Leclerc retained third spot with 76 points, seven clear from his teammate Carlos Sainz Jr. In the World Constructors' Championship, the top five remained unchanged, with Red Bull Racing extending their lead over Ferrari to 44 points.